drewmrobson/generate-lotto-numbers/README.md

 # Implementation

 This project uses a Playwright test defined in TypeScript to scrape the historical draw numbers from The Lott's Powerball page.
 A randomly generated number is compared against this historical data.
 If there is no match, it returns success as a valid solution.
+This could be extended to scrape the other game options available beyond Powerball.

 # Usage